-To address this crisis, MPHA is now playing a critical coordination role, connecting the state’s COVID-19 Command Center with local public health departments and districts.
-Together with our partners in the Coalition for Local Public Health, we have developed a network of seven Crisis Affiliates, who are collectively responsible for supporting and directing state resources to struggling local health departments in 227 municipalities.
+To address the COVID-19 pandemic, MPHA is playing a critical coordination role, connecting the state’s COVID-19 Command Center with local public health departments and districts.
+Together with our partners in the Coalition for Local Public Health, we have developed a network of seven Crisis Affiliates, who are collectively responsible for supporting and directing state resources to local health departments in 227 municipalities.
 These Crisis Affiliates include regional planning organizations and existing public health umbrella groups.
-In addition, MPHA is also supporting the 15 existing Health Districts (collections of municipalities which had previously come together to share public health responsibilities) through troubleshooting and information sharing.
+In addition, MPHA is working with our partners to identify critical unmet needs at the local level and advocating for additional support and resources from the State.

 Early in the pandemic, we partnered with the public health programs at nine colleges and universities (Northeastern, Boston University, Tufts, Harvard, UMass Lowell, UMass Amherst, Simmons University, Regis College, and the Mass College of Pharmacy and Health Sciences) to recruit students, faculty, and alumni as volunteer contact tracers.
 Nearly 2,000 volunteers registered through what is now called the Academic Public Health Volunteer Corps, and hundreds of volunteers have been matched with dozens of Massachusetts communities.

 Accelerating Improvements to the Local Public Health System

 Despite the dedication of our state’s local health staff and volunteers, the Commonwealth’s decentralized approach to delivering public health services leads to extreme variability in protections across municipalities — and this puts the entire state at risk.
 Now is the time to move rapidly to transform our local public health system to adequately protect public health and safety during the remainder of the COVID-19 crisis and to meet future threats to public health.